 To put CI practices into place, our developers primarily use the Jenkins continuous integration server to build, test, deploy and automate projects.
-An open-source platform with hundreds of support plugins, Jenkins is a hassle-free server system that enables the most efficient CI practices.
+An open-source platform with hundreds of support plugins, Jenkins (learn more about our Jenkins Consulting services) is a hassle-free server system that enables the most efficient CI practices.
 Depending on the needs and nature of your organization’s project, however, we are able to use numerous other tools.
 These include TravisCI, Hudson, Bamboo, CircleCI, CIsimple/Ship.io, Codeship, Hudson, Semaphoreapp, Shippable, Solano CI, and Wercker.
 Our CI experts will work with you to determine which Continuous integration tool will deliver the best results for your organization.

 As Continuous Integration experts, our developers rely on CI’s effective form of cross-team communication.
 The high level of consistent communication ensured by best Continuous Integration practices means that all changes to any kind of software build are incorporated in a timely fashion, which saves your organization both valuable time and resources.